harshavardhini33/Java-Basics/README.md

 ## Output:

-##  5.Write a Java program to find the number of days in a month
+##  5. Write a Java program to find the number of days in a month
 ```
 import java.util.Scanner;
 public class Main {